LMKlein/LMKlein.github.io/README.md

 First of all--congratulations!
 You did something most people never accomplish, so fire off those confetti canons.

 If you’re here, it means that you’re ready to take the next step and dig deep into revisions.
 Maybe you’re starting to think about querying and want to strengthen the bones of your manuscript before you take the leap.
 Maybe you’ve already queried and racked up requests for fulls only to receive vague rejections.
 Or perhaps you want to give a specific manuscript a new chance, but the feedback you’ve gotten from critique partners and betas is pointing at a very different book than the one you want to write.
-Perhaps you’re pursuing self-publishing and need an editor’s eye before you take the next step.
+Maybe you’re pursuing self-publishing and need an editor’s eye before you take the next step.

 That’s where I come in.